opengovfoundation/madison/docs/README.md

 ### Manually

 **Requirements**
+* `PHP >= 5.4`
+* `MCrypt PHP Extension`
-Madison and Laravel use Composer for dependency management.
+* Madison and Laravel use `Composer` for dependency management.
 If you don't have it installed, [install Composer first](https://getcomposer.org/doc/00-intro.md#installation-linux-unix-osx).
+* See [Laravel Server Requirements](http://laravel.com/docs/4.2/installation#server-requirements) for setting up Laravel applications.

 1. Clone the repo `git clone git@github.com:opengovfoundation/madison.git`
+1. Create database and user
+1. Set ENV variables in [Laravel's `.env` file](http://laravel.com/docs/4.2/configuration#protecting-sensitive-configuration).
+1. Run `php artisan migrate` to run all migrations
+1. Make sure `ADMIN_EMAIL` and `ADMIN_PASSWORD` are set in the environment config and then run `php artisan db:seed` to run all database seeds.
+1. Make sure the web server has write access to all folders within `app/storage`

+**That's it!**

 ## Theming